Best Class 2 Electric Bikes You Can Buy in 2025

 QuietKat

-For optimal control and performance on the most extreme terrain, the Jeep uses huge 26″ x 4.8″ fat tires, full suspension (150mm travel), and 4-piston hydraulic disc brakes with 203mm disc rotors, allowing you to take on soft sand, mud, snow, and hardpacked trails.
+For optimal control and performance on any terrain, the Cerana 2 uses wide 24″ x 2.5″ tires, front suspension, and mechanical disc brakes with 160 mm rotors, allowing you to take on any gradient and weather.

-Additionally, the huge 14.5Ah battery delivers up to 58 miles of range paired with premium SRAM 9-speed gearing so you can always find the perfect gear.
-Finally, one notable feature of this bike is that you can remove the throttle, turning the bike into a Class 1 e-bike if you ever travel to a park, state, or country with strict e-bike laws.
+Additionally, the solid 500 Wh battery delivers up to 40 miles of range paired with Shimano 7-speed gearing so you can always find the perfect gear.
+Finally, one notable feature of this bike is that it comes with a throttle, so you can ride it without pedaling and simply enjoy the views.

 An entry-level urban eBike with a punchy motor

-The Aventon Pace 350.2 is an affordable and versatile eBike, ready to tackle urban commutes, leisurely spins, and days spent running errands.
+The Denago Cruiser 1 is an affordable and versatile eBike, ready to tackle urban commutes, leisurely spins, and days spent running errands.

 Best Class 2 electric utility bike